| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: C

-Rationale: Scale scores track growth across grades, showing how students progress toward readiness benchmarks rather than raw scores.
+Rationale: Scale scores track growth across grades, showing how students progress toward readiness benchmarks rather than raw scores. - Which question type appears frequently in math?

 A. Opinion-based